mithril-security/blindai/docs/docs/security/remote_attestation.md

 The sequence diagram below illustrate the different steps taken to establish the remote attestation and the secure connection between the client and the server.

-## Remote attestation in fortanix (Server-side)
+## Remote attestation in Fortanix (Server-side)
 __________________________________________

-Our implementation in *fortanix EDP* relies on AESM (Application Enclave Service Manager) to manage the architectural enclaves (LE, PvE, PcE, QE, PSE).
+Our implementation in *Fortanix EDP* relies on AESM (Application Enclave Service Manager) to manage the architectural enclaves (LE, PvE, PcE, QE, PSE).
 The AESM service makes it possible to communicate with the architectural enclaves from the application enclave [3].

-_**to review**_ : Currently AESM is binded to the host's.
-We have to see how we can use it with future kubernetes deployements.
+_**to review**_ : Currently AESM is bound to the host's.
+We have to see how we can use it with future kubernetes deployments.
 Questions : What happens it multiple AESM services are run in the same time? is it possible to have multiple architectural enclaves in the same time ?

 ### Quote generation